 She has always had a passion for outpatient orthopedics and sports medicine.
 She incorporates Maitland based manual therapy, including spinal and peripheral joint mobilization as well as Kinesiology tape, and Graston technique.
 Amanda’s special interests lie in shoulder, patellofemoral, and total joint rehabilitation.
 She enjoys the outdoors and spending time with her children and family.

 Anne graduated from the Physical Therapy Assistant program at Newbury College in 1993 after completing her Bachelor of Science in Physical Education from Plymouth State College.
 Anne comes to Access with over 20 years of experience and a diverse background working with acute multi-trauma, amputee, arthritis, neurological, oncology and orthopaedic patients.
-She has also served as a Clinical Instructor for PTA students.
+Anne is trained in the Graston Technique and Myofascial Decompression (cupping).
 In her free time, Anne enjoys hiking, biking, and skiing.

 Melissa graduated from the Physical Therapist Assistant program at Hesser College in 2000 as well as the Massage Therapy program at The Institute of Therapeutic Arts in 1990.
 She has over 16 years of experience in the Outpatient Physical Therapy setting and enjoys incorporating manual therapy techniques including the Graston Technique, therapeutic exercise and patient education in her practice.
 Melissa has been at Access since 2015.
 Outside of work she enjoys fitness, kayaking, cooking, reading and knitting.